home-assistant/developers.home-assistant/docs/entity_cover.md

 | `DEVICE_CLASS_DAMPER` | Control of a mechanical damper that reduces air flow, sound, or light.
 | `DEVICE_CLASS_DOOR` | Control of a door or gate that provides access to an area.
 | `DEVICE_CLASS_GARAGE` | Control of a garage door that provides access to a garage.
-| `DEVICE_CLASS_SHADE` | Control of shades, which are a continous plane of material or connected cells that expanded or collapsed over an opening, such as window shades.
+| `DEVICE_CLASS_SHADE` | Control of shades, which are a continuous plane of material or connected cells that expanded or collapsed over an opening, such as window shades.
 | `DEVICE_CLASS_SHUTTER` | Control of shutters, which are linked slats that swing out/in to cover an opening or may be tilted to partially cover an opening, such as indoor or exterior window shutters.
 | `DEVICE_CLASS_WINDOW` | Control of a physical window that opens and closes or may tilt.